Let’s face it, we can’t avoid stress no matter what we do in life. It’s part of overcoming obstacles and achieving our goals.

 But, when stress becomes unmanageable, it can compromise our health.

-- Under stress, the hypothalamus signals the ANS and the pituitary gland to release cortisol and epinephrine – the stress hormone.
+When we are under stress, the hypothalamus signals the autonomic nervous system and the pituitary gland to release cortisol and epinephrine.
+Epinephrine is the stress hormone.

-- Excessive cortisol can interfere with our learning and our memory skills.
+When there are excessive levels of cortisol in our body, it can interfere with our learning and our memory skills.

-- Elevated levels of cortisol may increase the risk of mental illness.
+Elevated levels of cortisol may also increase the risk of mental illness.

-- Stress increases our risk of a heart attack, hypertension and stroke.
+High levels of stress can increase our risk of heart attack, hypertension, and stroke.

 Reproduction in Women

 High levels of stress can cause missed periods, cramping, and longer periods.
 Stress can also contribute to the delay of ovulation which affects fertility.

 Fatigue can be a common result of stress, and this can reduce sexual desire.